k1LoW/harvest/README.md

 ### What if you are operating a large-scale/super-large-scale/hyper-large-scale system?

-Let's consider agent-base log collector/platform, service mesh and distributed tracing platform :+1:
+Let's consider agent-base log collector/platform, service mesh and distributed tracing platform!

 ## Requirements